 10,358total part-time student positions on campus

 There are many jobs for IU students across campus, with or without a Federal Work Study Award.
-It is great to start with myJobs, but we have also outlined a few other effective ways to find jobs on campus.
+It is great to start with checking out Handshake, but we have also outlined a few other effective ways to find jobs on campus.

 IU Human Resources

 Many on-campus departments post jobs on Jobs at IU.
-Be sure to look for the "Part-time/Temporary" category.
+Be sure to look for the "Temporary Hourly" category.

 Tap into your academic network